liltrek-tech/skyhook-location-native/README.md

 Note: Windows 8 or higher may show a prompt to enable location services the very first time when location is requested via Location API (check the Dialogues for enabling location section here).
 WPS API will never cause the system to show any kind of prompts.

-### Mac OS X
+### macOS

-OS X stores location settings under *System Preferences - Security & Privacy - Privacy - Location Services*.
+macOS stores location settings under *System Preferences - Security & Privacy - Privacy - Location Services*.
 In addition to the global setting (*Enable Location Services*) it also lists applications permitted to determine location.

-On OS X versions prior to 10.15 (Catalina) WPS API will not require the application to be listed and will grant permission whenever just the global setting is enabled.
+On macOS versions prior to 10.15 (Catalina) WPS API will not require the application to be listed and will grant permission whenever just the global setting is enabled.

-For information on the latest OS X version, see the [Catalina section](#location-authorization-in-macos-catalina) below.
+For information on the latest macOS version, see the [Catalina section](#location-authorization-in-macos-catalina) below.

 If you receive `WPS_ERROR_LOCATION_SETTING_DISABLED` from WPS API, that means that the global setting is disabled by the user.
 You might want to handle this by notifying the user that the location services are currently disabled in the system and hence the application will not be able to determine location.
 You can also navigate the user to the location settings page directly so the user may re-enable the location services back.